 The group's final studio effort In Through the Out Door had been released in September 1979 after many delays.
 In May 1980, the group performed what would be their last European tour.
 That September, the band was in rehearsals at guitarist Jimmy Page's house in advance of a U.S. tour.

 Bonham reportedly began drinking early in the day, continuing to consume copious amounts of alcohol well into the evening.
 Not long after the group's rehearsals had wrapped up for the night, Bonham passed out in a drunken state and would never wake up.

 In the weeks following Bonham's death, The Guardian reported that Bonham had consumed "about 40 measures of vodka in 12 hours."
 At the inquest of Bonham's death, his assistant Rex King told the authorities how he and Page's assistant Albert Hobbs had put Bonham to bed that evening.

 On the morning of Sept.
-25, Led Zeppelin’s road manager Ben Lefevre attempted to stir Bonham but noticed that something was indeed wrong with the drummer.
+25, Led Zeppelin's road manager Ben Lefevre attempted to stir Bonham but noticed that something was indeed wrong with the drummer.
 After unsuccessfully searching for a pulse, Lefevre called an ambulance.
-A sample taken from Bonham’s bladder showed an alcohol level of 276 milligrams per hundered millilitres.
-Bonhams’s death was ruled accidental after it was determined that he died after inhaling his vomit.
+A sample taken from Bonham's bladder showed an alcohol level of 276 milligrams per hundred milliliters.
+Bonhams's death was ruled accidental after it was determined that he choked to death.